Jesus said, "Let the little children come to me..."

 4. After the kid's message, kids are dismissed to Kids Connection.
 They will follow leaders to the Ministry Center (located all the way down the stairs).

-5. The first 10-15 minutes of Kids Connection all kids will be together and will hear the Bible story or lesson that is the focus for the week.
+5. During the first 10-15 minutes of Kids Connection, all kids will be together and will hear the Bible story or lesson that is the focus for the week.

 6. Following the story, kids will do age appropriate application activities.
 We use a variety of application activities to increase the chance that the lesson sticks for everyone.
 This could include games, crafts, music, or more discussion-based activity.

 7. Kids Connection concludes at 11 am.
-Parents can pick up their kids in the Ministry Center.
-If the service finishes before 11, parents are asked to enjoy a cup of coffee, snack, or conversation in Fellowship Hall until Kids Connection concludes.
+Parents and guardians can pick up their kids in the Ministry Center.
+If the service finishes before 11, adults are asked to enjoy a cup of coffee, snack, or conversation in Fellowship Hall until Kids Connection concludes.

-We look forward to gathering and providing a safe and welcoming environment for our families!
+We look forward to gathering and providing a safe and welcoming environment for your children!
 Contact Chelsea, our Family Ministry Coordinator, if you have any questions about Kids Connection.

 Kids Connection Registration